The Color of the Year 2017 buzz begins mid-summer 2016 and builds until early December when it reaches a color frenzy in the media and social-sphere.

 Benjamin Moore Color Of The Year 2017 Shadow

 As different as night and day might be how you describe Benjamin Moore's 2016 and 2017 Color of the Year.
 Last year's Simply White is followed this year by Shadow a deep amethyst.

 Allusive and enigmatic, Shadow is a master of ambiance.
-It is a colour that calls to mind a ‘past’, yet it can also make a contemporary, colour-confident statement.
+It is a color that calls to mind a 'past,' yet it can also make a contemporary, color-confident statement.

-A deep amethyst color with its rich hue and lively pigmentation, “‘Shadow’ creates an emotional connection with color that evokes nostalgic memories of light and space,”
+A deep amethyst color with its vibrant hue and lively pigmentation, "'Shadow' creates an emotional connection with color that evokes nostalgic memories of light and space,"

-As if to add credence to what I was saying about this hue calling out to those who feel the creative desire I'll share something Ellen O'Neill said about how they came to select Shadow.
+As if to add credence to what I was saying about this hue calling out to those who feel the creative desire, I'll share something Ellen O'Neill told about selecting Shadow.

 "OK, look at this wall [filled with hundreds of images] "divided into color families.
 I said, "Just go to the place that talks to you."
 And everybody [all creative folks] went over to that sort of aubergine family.

-There is just something about this color family that resonates however the depth of color may make it more popular as an accent color or in soft furnishings even for those that that love it.
+There is just something about this color family that resonates; however, the depth of color may make it more popular as an accent color or in soft furnishings even for those that love it.

-One final thought on this color.
-The name adds to the mystery of this color but for most homeowners that might not be seen as a positive.
-Currently, people want life to be revealed not hidden in the shadows.
-So while the artistic, romantic side of me loves the hue and the idea of mystery and shadow my more practical side wonders if the the name and the hue are a bit out of touch with the desires of middle America.
+Let me add one final thought on Benjamin Moore Color Of The Year.
+The name adds to the mystery of this color; however, it might not be favorable for most homeowners.
+Currently, people want life to be transparent, not hidden in the shadows.
+So while the artistic, romantic side of me loves the hue and the idea of mystery and darkness, my more practical side wonders if the name and the shade are a bit out of touch with the desires of middle America.